Search Results/Filters

 Abstract:

-This study assessed changes in global and regional systolic Left Ventricular function after successful percutaneous recanalization of coronary artery occlusions.
+This study assessed changes in global and regional systolic left ventricular function after successful percutaneous recanalization of coronary artery occlusions.
 A consecutive series of 110 patients with mean ± SD age of 53.6 ± 9.1 years, in whom a complete angiographic evaluation was available before angioplasty, underwent successful percutaneous recanalization of significant occlusions of coronary arteries.
-Left Ventricular ejection fraction and wall motion score index were assessed by echocardiography at baseline, and 1, and 6 months after recanalization Left Ventricular ejection fraction increased from a mean ± SD of 40.7 ± 4.52% at baseline to 50 ± 8.3% after one month (P < 0.001) and to 50.9 ± 8.5% after 6 months.
-There was no significant difference between Left Ventricular ejection fraction at the end of the first and the sixth month of treatment (P = NS).
+Left ventricular ejection fraction and wall motion score index were assessed by echocardiography at baseline, and 1, and 6 months after recanalization Left ventricular ejection fraction increased from a mean ± SD of 40.7 ± 4.52% at baseline to 50 ± 8.3% after one month (P < 0.001) and to 50.9 ± 8.5% after 6 months.
+There was no significant difference between left ventricular ejection fraction at the end of the first and the sixth month of treatment (P = NS).
 The wall motion score index decreased from 1.3 ± 0.2 at baseline to 1.1 ± 0.2 after one month (P < 0.01).
 There was no significant difference between 1 and 6 months results.
 Six-month follow-up of all patients showed significant improvement in both angina severity and NYHA class.
-The restoration of coronary potency of occluded coronary arteries by successful percutaneous recanalization is associated with significant improvement in regional and global Left Ventricular function and clinical outcome.
+The restoration of coronary potency of occluded coronary arteries by successful percutaneous recanalization is associated with significant improvement in regional and global left ventricular function and clinical outcome.

 Yearly Impact: مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic Resources

-View 354
+View 357

-مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 353 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0
+مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesDownload 356 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesCitation 0 مرکز اطلاعات علمی Scientific Information Database (SID) - Trusted Source for Research and Academic ResourcesRefrence 0

 Journal: